Tutoriels Backend

 If you don't install it, Angular won't work.

-The official website is here https://nodejs.org/fr/
+The official website is here https://nodejs.org/en

 This is what he tells us:

-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js is a JavaScript runtime environment built on Chrome's V8 JavaScript engine.

 Its inventor Ryan Lienhart Dahl created it on May 27, 2009.

-He had a specific idea in mind: the simplicity and speed of execution of programs written in javascript .
+He had a specific idea in mind: the simplicity and speed of execution of programs written in JavaScript .

-- Node means knot
+- Node means node

-- JS stands for javascript
+- JS means javascript

-My God, It's Full of Stars
+My God!
+It's full of stars!

 We can talk about libraries, packages or dependencies.